MLatIBDM/TP_classification/README.md

 ```
 The size need to be consistent for every images so as to be processed by our futur classification model, so that we need to reshape all images to a given size.
 **Warning:** Choosing an arbitrary too big or too small size will impact significantly our model in both term of prediction accuracy or memory, training time and CPU usage !
 So choose wisely if you want to play with this parameter.
-A Good compromize is too start with a "rather" small image size like 32 pixels Width anf 32 pixels Height.
+A Good compromize is too start with a "rather" small image size like 32 pixels Width anf 32 pixels Height which is rather close to the original image size.

 ```R
 input_image_size = c(32,32,1)